Expedia Group, Inc.'s (EXPE) CEO George Liszicasz on Q1 2020 Results - Earnings Call Transcript

 Yeah.
 So on the first point, I guess I would say that, I certainly can’t speak for the rest of the industry.
 It does seem logical to me that all of us in travel have been somewhat capital-constrained by the virus, in some cases highly capital-constrained.

 And therefore, the robust performance marketing auction environment we saw before may take a while to come back because people just don’t have the money for direct marketing.
-I don’t know if that will be the case, but I could imagine that be the case and perhaps that is what Travago is speaking to.
+I don’t know if that will be the case, but I could imagine that be the case and perhaps that is what trivago is speaking to.

 Certainly, we will take our own discipline to it.
 We will do what’s right for us, I am sure everybody will do the same.
 But there could be a difference in the number of players and the available capital to invest in direct relationships in the near-term for some of the other players and direct hotel and other kinds of players.